 He started working with the Feuer Nursing Review in 2013, specializing in Medical-Surgical Nursing.
 He obtained an ADN from Seminole State College, his BSN from the University of Central Florida, and an MBA/MSN from the University of Phoenix.
 Anthony has a DNP from The University of Alabama.

 Anthony has worked in a variety of roles as an RN.
 He has worked as a bedside nurse in the Medical/Surgical and critical care disciplines.
 He has also worked as both a hospital and corporate educator.
 Anthony also worked as a travel nurse in New Orleans and New York City.
-Mr. Pennington has over 14 years’ of teaching experience, working at public and private institutions of higher education throughout Florida.
-Anthony is certified as a nurse educator by the National League for Nursing and is a member of Sigma Theta Tau International.
+Mr. Pennington has over 14 years of teaching experience, working at public and private institutions of higher education throughout Florida.
+Anthony is certified as a nurse educator by the National League for Nursing and is a Sigma Theta Tau International member.
 He is currently the Dean/Program Director of a second-degree accelerated-baccalaureate nursing program in Florida.

 She earned her diploma in Nursing from Presbyterian Hospital School of Nursing in Charlotte, North Carolina in 1985.
-She continued her education receiving a BSN, Masters in Nursing in Education and a Post-Masters Certificate for Pediatric Nurse Practitioner, and a PhD in Nursing.
+She continued her education receiving a BSN, Masters in Nursing in Education, Post-Masters Certificate for Pediatric Nurse Practitioner, and a PhD in Nursing.

 Currently, Elizabeth serves as a Clinical Assistant Professor at Pace University teaching pathophysiology, pharmacology and pediatrics.
 As a faculty member at Pace, Professor Berro also coordinates the simulated Clinical Education Laboratory experiences for students on the Pleasantville campus.
 She has been recognized for her teaching style, is a member of Sigma Theta Tau, is an honorary member of the Golden Key Honor Society, and is a Certified Health Care Simulation Educator.